jenkins-infra/jenkins.io/content/blog/2010/2010-02-17-getting-started-building-android-apps-with-hudson.md

 ---
-layout: post
+:layout: post
-title: 'Getting started: Building Android apps with Hudson'
+:title: 'Getting started: Building Android apps with Hudson'
-nodeid: 200
+:nodeid: 200
-created: 1266414300
+:created: 1266414300
-tags:
+:tags:
 - general
 - guest post
 - jobs
 - tutorial
+:author: rtyler
 ---
 <img src="/sites/default/files/hvisser_android_project.png" align="right"/>In this post I'll show a very basic tips on how to compile an Android project using Hudson.
 Specifically how  I use Hudson to create release versions of my apps.